 What is Gin?

-Gin is a clear re-distilled grain spirit flavored with various natural botanicals.
-Juniper is always prominent and other traditional botanicals include cassia, angelica, coriander and citrus peels.
+Gin is a clear re-distilled grain spirit that gains its woody, grassy, fruity and spicy flavours from infusions with seeds, berries, herbs and roots.
+The botanicals are either steeped in the mash before distillation or filtered through the vapour using distillation.
+Juniper is the only legally required botanical but other common botanicals include coriander, citrus peels, orris and angelica root, cinnamon and its cousin cassia, cardamom, ginger, nutmeg and ground almonds.
 However, in the current ‘gin boom’ a huge range of botanicals are being used to produce modern twists on the traditional drink.

 London Dry Gin

 The most widely available gin style is London Dry Gin.
 London Dry Gin doesn’t actually have to be made in London.
 London Dry gins tend to be flowery and aromatic with the botanicals being added during the 2nd or 3rd distillation.
 The vapours from these flavouring agents reach the alcohol as they pass through a specialised still with an attachment called a gin head.

 Dry gins are the most common gins used in cocktails and are preferred for making the Dry Martini.